hlovatt/statmach/README.md

 Note how the startup is dealt with, initially outputting a 0 for either input.
 This special start up condition is achieved using a start up state that is not used again after the first event is fired.
-This unique startup state is a common feature of state space machines.
+This unique startup state is a common feature of state machines.

 The edge detector is an example of a state machine that has an output associated with each action;
-these are called Mealy Machine (see below), and they use the class ``State`` to define their states.
+these are called Mealy Machine (see below).

 A more complicated example is a traffic light machine: